-- 26.6.
-Any concerns, disclosures or allegations of peer on peer abuse in any form should be referred to the DSL using XXXX school's child protection procedures as set out in this policy.
-Where a concern regarding peer on peer abuse has been disclosed to the DSL(s), advice and guidance will be sought from MASH/MARU and where it is clear a crime has been committed or there is a risk of crime being committed the Police will be contacted. - 26.7.
-Working with external agencies the school will respond to the unacceptable behaviour.
+- 26.6 Any concerns, disclosures or allegations of peer on peer abuse in any form should be referred to the DSL using The Cathedral School of St. Mary's child protection procedures as set out in this policy.
+Where a concern regarding peer on peer abuse has been disclosed to the DSL(s), advice and guidance will be sought from Plymouth Children's Gateway and where it is clear a crime has been committed or there is a risk of crime being committed the Police will be contacted. - 26.7 Working with external agencies the school will respond to the unacceptable behaviour.
 If a pupil's behaviour negatively impacts on the safety and welfare of other pupils then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.

-27. Youth produced sexual imagery (sexting)xi
+27 Youth produced sexual imagery and upskirting (sexting)^{xi}